rizalmohdnor/assignment-3-playing-with-grids-and-rubik-cube-amir-0410/README.md

 Tips:
 Make sure to look at https://docs.flutter.dev/cookbook/lists/grid-lists to get a hang of the flutter grid layout which is being used in the code.

+What I have done:
+1) Completed the Cube Layout: Added all six faces (Top, Bottom, Front, Back, Left, Right) with proper color grids.

+2) Implemented Rotation Logic: Fixed the rotateTop method and implemented a new rotateBottom method to handle rotations dynamically.

+3) Added Rotation Buttons: Included action buttons (Rotate Top and Rotate Bottom) to allow users to interact with the cube.

+4) Improved UI: Organized the faces in a visually clear layout and ensured dynamic updates using setState.

+5) Enhanced Code Modularity: Modularized face-building logic and made the rotation functionality scalable.